My aim is twofold:

 This colon forms the opening of an iambic trimeter line, up to the penthemimeral or ‘strong’ caesura.

-Sing the song of Dionysus, hear the chorus answer back:
+Raise a song for Dionysus, hear the chorus answer back!

 Here a trochee, there a trochee — every line a tetra-pack.